parroty/kindle-highlights/README.markdown

 * Added dependencies to Mechanize and ruby-aaws within gemspec (0.0.4)
 * Cache AWS Product API results in a Hash, keyed on ASIN, to save time (0.0.5)
 * Get Small response group from Amazon (0.0.5)
+* Added multiple pager load and xml output (0.0.6)

 **TODO**

-* Get all highlights; Amazon currently does an infinite-scroll at the page bottom which loads highlights dynamically.
-Currently the gem only gets the first "page" of highlights.
+<strike>* Get all highlights; Amazon currently does an infinite-scroll at the page bottom which loads highlights dynamically.
+Currently the gem only gets the first "page" of highlights.</strike>
 * Exception handling
 * Documentation
 * Tests